Simon-BEE/laravel-crm/README.md

 - [ ] Settings colors
 - [ ] Estimates like invoices (fusion document model with enum type ? or duplicate invoice to estimate)
 - [ ] Tickets
+- [ ] Multiple selection in table to do an action